Stadler Citylink: Sheffield

-Under Supertram's numbering system, the seven units were numbered as 201–207; however, because part of their operation is on the National Rail network, they are required to be registered under the TOPS used for mainline rail vehicles, which led them to be allocated under TOPS as Class 399, numbered 399201–399207.

-The Supertram Citylinks are dual voltage vehicles, capable of operating at the 750 V DC overhead electrification used on the Supertram network, and the 25 kV 50 Hz AC overhead electrification being installed on the Dearne Valley line to Rotherham and used elsewhere on the National Rail system.

-The first Supertram Citylink was delivered on 30 November 2015.
-The final vehicle was delivered on 20 November 2016.
-The first entered service on the existing network in September 2017.
+The first Citylink entered service on the existing network in September 2017, and on the tram-train line to Rotherham in October 2018.

-South Wales (future)
+South Wales

+A Transport for Wales Citylink at Cardiff Bay in 2026.

-In June 2018, it was announced that for the South Wales Metro, Transport for Wales Rail will purchase 36 3-car Stadler Citylink tram-trains.
+In June 2018, it was announced that for the South Wales Metro, Transport for Wales Rail will purchase 36 3-car Stadler Citylinks.
 They will operate in train mode north of Cardiff Central whilst switching to battery tram mode on the Butetown branch line.
 These will serve the Merthyr and Rhondda lines as well as the Cardiff City Line.
 These vehicles are the first to feature "smart-electrification" which allows Discontinuous electrification with permanently earthed sections around restricted structures.
-These Tram-Trains will switch to battery mode under bridges and tunnels negating the need for costly reconstruction of over 50 structures on the South Wales Metro.
+These vehicles will switch to battery mode under bridges and tunnels negating the need for costly reconstruction of over 50 structures on the South Wales Metro.
+These Citylinks were designated the British Rail Class 398 under the TOPS classification, and the first unit arrived in the UK for testing in May 2022.
+The first vehicle arrived at Taff's Well Depot in March 2023.
+The Class 398 entered service in March 2026.

-United States (future)
+United States

+Austin (future)

+In July 2026, Austin Transit Partnership approved an order of 21 Citylink cars with an option for an additional 19.
+The vehicles are planned to enter service in 2033 upon the opening of Austin Light Rail.

+Salt Lake City (future)

-In October 2024, the Utah Transit Authority approved an order of 20 Citylink cars with an option of up to 60 additional cars.
-The vehicles are planned to enter service by 2028 on the TRAX light rail system in the Salt Lake City area, which has been home to a Stadler plant since 2016.
+In October 2024, the Utah Transit Authority approved an order of 20 Citylink cars with an option of up to 60 additional cars to replace its original Siemens SD100/160 cars, making the first time Stadler has sold an electric tram in the United States.
+This was as Stadler underbid Siemens' S700 at US$6.8 million per vehicle with a price per-vehicle of US$5.5 million.
+Building Salt Lake considered this a better choice overall due to return contributions to the local economy as the trains will be assembled at Stadler's Salt Lake City plant.

+20 of the order's options were exercised in 2025.
+The trains are expected to be delivered in September 2027.